josemoliver/ImageDB/README.md

 # Image Metadata Analysis - Database Loader Tool
 Command line app which will scan the specified folder (or all libraries if no folder is provided) for image files, process the metadata, and update the database accordingly.
-The app DOES NOT modify file metadata, simply READS the metadata leveraging the powerfull exiftool utility and LOADS it into a SQLite database.
+The app does not modify file metadata, simply reads the metadata leveraging the powerfull exiftool utility and loads it into a SQLite database.
 The database is meant for users familiar with SQL and photo metadata to analyse the file metadata of their photo collections.

 ## Installation